SilverMaiden/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express routes, and Express middleware.

 - [ ] Describe Middleware?

+Middleware in Express are functions that that run in-between when a request is made, and can either be the last result before being passed to the request, or it can call next() to set off the next middleware function.
+This will continue until all middleware functions have run, or the request is canceled due to an error.

 - [ ] Describe a Resource?

+A resource refers to a set of data that a request returns.

 - [ ] What can the API return to help clients know if a request was successful?

+Having the API return a status code along with a specific error message can help.

 - [ ] How can we partition our application into sub-applications?

+We can make our application more organized by partitioning our application by resource.

 ## Minimum Viable Product